-GDP.
-Inflation & COVID
+GDP, Inflation, CPI & COVID

-The author takes a few excerpts from several articles he has read and listed below:
+The author takes a few excerpts from several articles he has read recently and listed them below:

 "Over time, the growth in GDP causes inflation (the author's note: There is a +84% correlation existed between GDP and inflation within these 9 quarters).
 However, inflation, if left unchecked, runs the risk of morphing into hyperinflation.
 If the overall economic output is declining, or merely holding steady, most companies will not be able to increase their profits (which is the primary driver of stock performance); however, too much GDP growth is also dangerous (From Reference 1).